Weak convergence of the localized disturbance flow to the coalescing Brownian flow: Convergence to the coalescing Brownian flow

+The Poisson disturbance flow with disturbance $f$ and the lattice disturbance flow with disturbance $f$ were defined in Section~\ref{LFC}.
+Properties (\ref{LFM}), (\ref{LWF}) and (\ref{LPC}) hold in both cases and imply that the flow $\Phi=(\Phi_I\dvtx I\sse\R)$ may be considered as a Borel random variable in $D^\circ(\R,\cD)$.
+Moreover, as we noted in (\ref{XPME}), for either of these flows $\Phi $, for all $e\in\R^2$, we have $Z^{e,-}(\Phi)=Z^{e,+}(\Phi)$ almost surely.
+The same is true when $\Phi$ is a coalescing Brownian flow, as shown in Theorem~\ref{UBPR}.
+Our main result now follows directly from Proposition~\ref{LAF} and Theorem~\ref{WCC}.

-provided the RHS is no greater than $1$.
-In particular }\note Our main result now follows directly from Proposition \ref{LAF} and Theorems \ref{WCC} and \ref{WCCT}. \begin{theorem} The disturbance flow and the Poisson disturbance flow converge weakly to the coalescing Brownian flow on the circle in the limit as the basic disturbance becomes small and localized.
-Thus, $\mu^f_A\to\mu_A$ and $\tilde\mu^f_A\to\mu_A$ weakly on $D^\circ(\R,\cD)$, uniformly in $f\in\cD^*$, as $\rho(f)\to\infty$ and $\l(f)\to0$.
+\begin{theorem} The Poisson disturbance flow with disturbance $f$ and the lattice disturbance flow with disturbance $f$ both converge weakly to the coalescing Brownian flow on the circle on $D^\circ(\R,\cD)$, uniformly in $f\in\cD^*$ as $f$ becomes small and localized, that is, as $\rho(f)\to\infty$ and $\l(f)\to0$. \end{theorem}